HERV-E TCR Transduced CD8+ / CD34+ T-cells in Treating Patients with Metastatic Clear Cell Renal Cell Cancer

 - Patients must not have had standard of care anti-VEGFR therapy (mean half-life around 30 hours), mTOR inhibitors (mean half-life around 30 hours), radiotherapy, or major surgery within the last 2 weeks prior to T-cell infusion.
 For PD-1/PD-L1 inhibitors or CTLA-4 inhibitors, a 4-week period must have elapsed before T-cell infusion.
 For recent experimental therapies a 28-day period must have elapsed before infusing expanded T-cells

-- Patients with active central nervous system (CNS) involvement by malignancy either by imaging or cerebrospinal fluid involvement or biopsy-proven (due to poor prognosis and potential for neurological dysfunction that would confound evaluation of neurological and other adverse events) except for: * Patients with single brain metastases of < 1 cm treated with either stereotactic or gamma knife radiotherapy and remained stable on MRI for 2 weeks are eligible * Patients with 3 or fewer brain metastases of < 1 cm treated with either stereotactic or gamma knife radiotherapy and remained stable on MRI for 4 weeks are eligible * Patients with surgically resected brain metastases and no evidence of active disease in the CNS at the time of screening evaluation are eligible * These patients may be enrolled at the discretion of the principal investigator
+- Patients with active central nervous system (CNS) involvement by malignancy either by imaging or cerebrospinal fluid involvement or biopsy-proven (due to poor prognosis and potential for neurological dysfunction that would confound evaluation of neurological and other adverse events) except for: * Patients with 3 or fewer brain metastases of < 1 cm treated with either stereotactic or gamma knife radiotherapy and remained stable on MRI for 2 weeks are eligible * Patients with surgically resected brain metastases and no evidence of active disease in the CNS at the time of screening evaluation are eligible * These patients may be enrolled at the discretion of the principal investigator

 - Patients with hypercalcemia (> 10 mg/dL) of malignancy